 Alternative 3.
 Retain Atlantic Large Whale Take Reduction Plan gear restrictions and requirements.
-In addition to the Plan's gear marking requirements, Existing trap/pot buoy line marking requirements established in the Atlantic Large Whale Take Reduction Plan will be supplemented to-include a distinguishing feature specifically distinguishing linked to-the South Atlantic black sea bass pot fishery.
-In addition to the 3 12-inch color marks at the top, midway, and bottom sections of the buoy line specified for the individual management area_in which the gear is deployed as required by the Atlantic Large Whale
+In addition to the Plan's gear marking requirements, include a feature specifically distinguishing the South Atlantic black sea bass pot fishery.
+In addition to the 3 12-inch color marks at the top, midway, and bottom sections of the buoy line specified for the individual management area in which the gear is deployed as required by the Atlantic Large Whale Take Reduction Plan, a 2-inch wide colored band will be added at the end of each required 12-inch colored mark.
+Total mark would be 14 inches in length.